hangy/qfusion-xcompile/README.md

 the scripts also sets up an IRC buildbot, which will join server and channels of your choice.

-Compiled files are copied by the buildbot to ~www/bin by default.
+By default, compiled files are uploaded by buildbot to master's public_html/bin directory.